claudiarella/academic-kickstart/content/authors/admin/_index.md

 ---

 I’m a graduate student in Mathematical Physics at the University of Geneva and an Excellence Fellow of the National Centre of Competence in Research SwissMAP.
 In 2017 I contributed to the positron-on-target experiment PADME at INFN-LNF, Italy.
 See the [experiment website][1].
-In 2019 I started working on on the research topic of Motivic Feynman Amplitudes.
+In 2019 I started working on the research topic of Motivic Feynman Amplitudes.

 [1]: http://w3.lnf.infn.it/research/particle-physics/padme/?lang=en